kailash-manasarovar/statement/docs/next-batch.md

 1. Add hacked GA from November 2025 to April 2026.
 1. Mousses pretending they're helping me with the investigation: Holly Hunter look alike at the Anantara.
 Tweeted about this.
 Someone replies *Liar*.
 The mousses are pretending to be the criminal gangs now, keeping me distracted for violation purposes.
 1. Mousses pretending they're helping me with the investigation: American woman in BKK after I left the Oriental on her phone loudly saying, *we're gonna get every last one of them*.
+1. Visiting India.
+On the way back from Ahmadabad to BKK, there is a "team" - quick aside: every time I fly now there are agents assigned to sit with me.
+However, this is a particularly unusual team.
+Three "very" Jewish looking American men shepherded by a couple of Indian officials.
+I'm sitting in the front pretty much alone (the first few rows are clear apart from me, and one Indian official woman sitting directly in front of me).
+These three get on and they're mucking around and quite funny, I mean they're behaving like giggly children, and they're making me laugh too, the stewardess tells them to behave.
+Everyone stretches out to sleep (the rest of the plane is full).
+One of them sitting behind me says: *you're safe now* or things of that nature.
+I know this is all for me and I'm expected to think it's a rescue team.
+They do not rescue me.

 ### December 2025

 1. Oliver name of medic at Fitkoh.
-1. Just before they add an event to my Google calendar, and I pack and no-one comes, for the last few days before that on whatever comes up on my front page is messages about a intense 30 day AI course.
+1. Just before they add an event to my Google calendar, and I pack and no-one comes, for the last few days before that on whatever comes up on my front page is messages about a intense 30 day AI course I'm going to be beginning.. the implication is once I've been rescued I can start learning AI intensely.
+Again, like the Calendar entry, it feels bogus but whatever.

 ### April 2026

 1. TT in April 2026, Steve is bullying Gerardine and Yvonne.
+1. Steve, Robin, and I are having dinner at the hotel near the Avila centre.
+It's probably just a couple of days before the first course begins and maybe the first time I see them.
+Steve announces that the King is visiting Trump next week and at that time he will step down, move to the Caribbean, and his son will become king.
+I ask Steve where he heard this (nonsense, I don't say nonsense but my face and grin is saying it)?
+Steve seems a little surprised I haven't just accepted everything he just told me.
+He mumbles AOL..
+I know he's being fed BS online, but I'm a little curious as to how they trigger him to say it to me, is this a "formal" instruction, or manipulated?
 1. My brother's friend Milan, a Jain, is on the phone recommending fertility herbs.
 In fact, that's about all he says with any actual content in it.
 I buy some and take them probably from April/May 2025 through to the end of the year.
 Coincidence?
 He's apparently in tech and I extend an invite into the forgivenet and he dismisses it completely, but keeps on telling me about the fertility herbs.
 MOUSSE!

 ### May 2026